 Your surgeon may endorse TLIF if you are suffering from any of the following spinal instability conditions:

 - Spinal stenosis.

 The common symptoms associated with lumbar spinal instability are pain, numbness, and muscle weakness in the low back, hips and legs.
 Therefore one should always consult their surgeon or spinal care provider before making any decision regarding surgery.

-Although transforaminal lumbar interbody fusion surgery is a safe procedure, some complication may arise under certain circumstances.
-The common and possible complications associated with TLIF surgery are as follows:
+Although transforaminal lumbar interbody fusion surgery is a safe procedure, some complexity may arise under certain circumstances.
+The standard and possible complications associated with TLIF surgery are as follows:

 - Nerve damage.